qilin-editor/qilin-app/README.md

 [![Github Closed Issues](https://img.shields.io/github/issues-closed-raw/Bartozzz/Qilin.svg)](https://github.com/Bartozzz/Qilin/issues?q=is%3Aissue+is%3Aclosed)
 [![Github Pull Requests](https://img.shields.io/github/issues-pr-raw/Bartozzz/Qilin.svg)](https://github.com/Bartozzz/Qilin/pulls)

-Changes and improvements are more than welcome!
+**We want contributing to Qilin to be fun, enjoyable, and educational for anyone, and everyone.** Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 If you have found any issues, please [report them here](https://github.com/Bartozzz/Qilin/issues/new) - they are being tracked on [GitHub Issues](https://github.com/Bartozzz/Qilin/issues).

 ### License